generalistprogrammer/generalistprogrammer.github.io/cto-as-a-service.md

 ### Team Leadership and Development

 Building and leading high-performing technical teams is crucial for success.
-[Fractional CTO services](https://fractionalctoexperts.com) include:
+Our [expert fractional CTOs](https://fractionalctoexperts.com) have built and scaled teams at companies like Google, Amazon, and leading startups.
+Services include:

 - Technical hiring and recruitment strategy
 - Team structure and organization design